dirigible-ai/dirigible-node/README.md

 Artifacts can be used to track intermediate steps in your pipelines or see what data was used for generation.

-## Interaction and workflow IDs
+## Workflow, interaction and artifact IDs

-For better traceability and easier correlation with your own systems, both workflows and individual interactions have unique IDs that you can access:

 ```typescript
 import Dirigible, { observeAIClient } from '@dirigible-ai/sdk';